 Arkansas Museum of Fine Arts

-The brand spanking new Arkansas Museum of Fine Arts is scheduled to open April 22, 2023 after a $159 million renovation.
-It is the only museum in the world which is designed, landscaped, and executive directed by women.
+The brand new Arkansas Museum of Fine Arts opened April 22, 2023 after a $159 million renovation.
+It is the only museum in the world designed, landscaped, and executive directed by women.

 The former military arsenal is also the birthplace of General Douglas Macarthur.
 Wow.
 And some recent boomer history: the statue from The Breakfast Club is in the lobby and nearby is the house from Designing Women.